 Church services were discontinued in this building with formation of the Federated Church in 1922, as this church joined with the Baptist and Presbyterian churches to form the Essex Community Church.

 The building was used by the Masonic Order until 1930 when the group moved to the old Baptist Church, and subsequently the old stone church was purchased by the American Legion two years later (Belden Noble Memorial Library.
 Essex, New York: Lake Champlain’s Historic Harbor.
 1969.
 27).
 The lower level of the building was used as the Essex Nutrition Site for seniors for many years.
-Do any of you readers know if this is still the case?
-Or if there are any other uses or organizations currently taking advantage of this prime location in the middle of Essex?

 The building was given to the town in 2007, “in order for a restoration grant administered by Historic Essex to proceed” (Images of America: Essex on Lake Champlain 72).
+The town sold the building in 2017 (note: unsure of the exact date) and it is now available to rent for special events.

 Church Architecture and Details